Sonalighode/SynthoSphere/README.md

 <h1>RISC-V Processor</h1>

 This project involves designing and simulating a simple RISC-V processor using Verilog.
-The process flows from RTL (Register Transfer Level) design to GLS (Gate-Level Simulation) verification.
+The process flows from creating RTL (Register Transfer Level) design to GLS (Gate-Level Simulation) verification.

 The RISC-V Processor created for this project is a condensed version that only supports the most fundamental instructions.
 It is capable of loading, subtracting, and performing operations instantly.
 It includes: